-Considering the advanced progress toward natural conditions thus far, the time remaining in planning period 2 (2018 - 2028), the results of the four-factor analyses, and financial uncertainty associated with Oklahoma's sources, DEQ selected a long-term strategy that recognizes and relies in large part upon the existing pollution control programs and clean energy technology advances that have resulted in and will continue to result in advanced progress.
-As older emission units continue to be replaced or retire, emission reductions will likely continue along the recent trends, and meeting a reasonable progress goal will be achievable with this long-term strategy.
+Considering the advanced progress toward natural conditions thus far, the time remaining in planning period 2 (2018 - 2028), and the results of the four-factor analyses, DEQ selected a long-term strategy that recognizes and relies in large part upon the existing pollution control programs and clean energy technology advances that have resulted in and will continue to result in advanced progress.
+As older emission units continue to be replaced or retire, emission reductions will likely continue along the recent trends.
+In addition, the long-term strategy incorporates controls and shutdowns agreed to as part of the four-factor analyses.